 When you try to sign in, you might see an error on your company sign-in page that's similar to the following example.

 To debug this error, you need the error message and the SAML request.
-The My Apps Secure Sign-in Extension automatically gathers this information and displays resolution guidance on Azure AD.
+The My Apps Secure Sign-in Extension automatically gathers this information and displays resolution guidance on Microsoft Entra ID.

 To resolve the sign-in error with the My Apps Secure Sign-in Extension installed

-- When an error occurs, the extension redirects you back to the Azure AD Test single sign-on blade.
+- When an error occurs, the extension redirects you back to the Microsoft Entra ID Test single sign-on page.

-- On the Test single sign-on blade, select Download the SAML request.
+- On the Test single sign-on page, select Download the SAML request.

 - You should see specific resolution guidance based on the error and the values in the SAML request.

-- You'll see a Fix it button to automatically update the configuration in Azure AD to resolve the issue.
-If you don't see this button, then the sign-in issue isn't due to a misconfiguration on Azure AD.
+- You see a Fix it button to automatically update the configuration in Microsoft Entra ID to resolve the issue.
+If you don't see this button, then the sign-in issue isn't due to a misconfiguration on Microsoft Entra ID.